godatadriven/godatadriven-blog/content/experiments-day.md

-Title: I love Experiments with Sinan Aral - August 30
+Title: I love Experiments with MIT Sloan professor Sinan Aral - August 30
 Date: 2016-06-01 15:00
 Slug: i-love-experiments
 Author: Walter van der Scheer
-Excerpt: Join Sinan Aral, one of the world’s best experimenters, and learn how to innovate faster.
+Excerpt: Join Sinan Aral, one of the world’s best experimenters and professor at MIT Sloan, and learn how to innovate faster.
 Template: article
 Latex: